dhiebtarak/Local_LLM_app/docker/README.md

   - Ensure the `tinyllama` model is created (Step 6).

 ## Conclusion
 This setup allows you to run a Flask app that communicates with an Ollama container running the `tinyllama` model.
-The custom network ensures seamless communication.
+Using Docker Compose simplifies the process by starting both containers with a single command.
 Test thoroughly and adjust as needed.